gpoehl/phpReport/docs/collector.md

 # Collector
 Cumulating values is very powerful feature of phpReport.

-For each value to be cumulated an object will be instantiated.
-These objects will be hold as an item in a collector class.
+For each value to be cumulated an cumulator object will be instantiated.
+These objects will be hold as items in a collector class.

 By default phpReport instatiates three collectors.
-1) A row counter collector

-2) A group counter collector

-3) A collector for declared values to be cumulated.

 <ul>
-  <li>A1</li>
-  <li>A1</li>
-  <li>A1</li>
+  <li>A row counter collector</li>
+  <li>A group counter collector</li>
+  <li>A collector for declared values to be cumulated</li>
 </ul>

+head2: Row counter collector
+The row counter collector is named rc.
+For each data dimension one cumulator object will be instantiated.

+head2: Group counter collector
+The group counter collector is named gc.
+For each defined group one cumulator object will be instantiated.

+head2: Total colletor
+A collector for declared values to be cumulated.